Azure Service Bus Subscriptions with Correlation Filters

 Boolean filters

-These filters (TrueFilter
+These filters (TrueFilter and

-) are not the most sophisticated.
 They are literally "catch-all" or "catch nothing" options.
-The TrueFilter

-is the default when nothing else is defined.
-It’s handy when implementing a wiretap to analyze all messages flowing through a topic.
+is defined.
+It’s handy when implementing a wiretap to

 SQL filters

-and system defined properties prefixed with sys
+properties prefixed with sys.

 With SQL filters it’s possible to create very complex rules for filtering messages out.
 Keep in mind that the more complex these rules are, the higher performance tall will be on the broker will have to apply these rules to every message.
 An example of a SQL rule: